sriGanna/GratitudeKits/index.md

 ![Gratitude Infographic](./images/gratitude.png)
+&nbsp;

 During a Brain Sketching exercise was really where a lot of our formative ideas and feedback took place.
 With the exercise, each of us created an idea and direction for our design and then collaboratively added onto and improved each design.
 Through this exercise, we could plainly see where each individual member was coming from conceptually and we were able to give real-time feedback that allowed each member to hone in on an effective and more developed idea.
-A lot of the inspiration for our final kit ideas came from this brain sketching exercise.
+A lot of the inspiration for our final kit ideas came from this brain sketching exercise.&nbsp;

 |![Brainstorming](./images/sketch_1.png)|![Brainstorming](./images/sketch_2.png)|
 |![Brainstorming](./images/sketch_3.png)|![Brainstorming](./images/sketch_4.png)|

 <p align="center">